slpressault/Moon/about/index.md

 ## Nanos gigantum humeris insidentes

-Who are we if we don't follow what our Elders teach?
+Who are we if we don't follow what our Ancestors teach?
 Our wisdom is simply the accumulation of what has come to pass.
 But in our time, we have forgotten that we are dwarves standing on the shoulders of giants.
 We think of ourselves as giants.

 Since 2012, God has blessed me to be in the company of my beloved Teacher, Shaykh Hamdi Ben Aissa.
 This website is a humble attempt to show what it's like to live life on the shoulders of giants.